hyalamanchi/Mailroom-project/CP2000_Pipeline/ENHANCED_AUTO_WATCHER_GUIDE.md

 ### ✅ **What It Does:**
 1. **Monitors Local Folders** - Watches `CP2000/` and `CP2000 NEW BATCH 2/` folders
+2. **Monitors Google Drive** - 🆕 Can also watch Google Drive folders for new uploads!
-2. **Detects New Files** - Automatically finds new PDF files added to folders
+3. **Detects New Files** - Automatically finds new PDF files added to folders
-3. **Processes & Matches** - Extracts data and matches against Logics CRM
+4. **Processes & Matches** - Extracts data and matches against Logics CRM
-4. **Appends to Sheet** - Adds new cases to your EXISTING Google Sheet
+5. **Appends to Sheet** - Adds new cases to your EXISTING Google Sheet
-5. **Adds Timestamps** - Each case gets a "Processed_Timestamp" column
+6. **Adds Timestamps** - Each case gets a "Processed_Timestamp" column
-6. **Tracks Processed Files** - Prevents reprocessing the same files
+7. **Tracks Processed Files** - Prevents reprocessing the same files

 ### ❌ **What Changed from Old Watcher:**
 - **OLD**: Created a NEW Google Sheet every time ❌